frehbach/EventDetectR/README.md

 ## Graphical User Interface
 A graphical user interface (GUI) for the EventDetectR package is currently in development.
-Check out the current status at: [EventDetectGUI](https://github.com/frehbach/EventDetectGUI)
+Check out the most recent status at: [EventDetectGUI](https://github.com/frehbach/EventDetectGUI)

 -------------